-Because our hospital is currently booked through July for pet wellness exams, we want to make sure dogs and cats remain protected against fleas, ticks, and worms.
+Due to the high volume of appointments, we want to make sure dogs and cats remain protected against fleas, ticks, and worms.
 If you're waiting for your pet's appointment but have run out of flea, tick, and heartworm preventatives, we'll be happy to give you a couple months' worth of preventatives to keep your dog or cat protected.

 Tick Protection in White Bear Lake

 Have you talked to your veterinarian about tick protection?
 Ticks are becoming increasingly troublesome (and populous) throughout the country, and many are capable of transmitting illness to our pets (and us).
 Preventing these illnesses is much easier than treating them, so we recommend paying a visit to Birch Lake Animal Hospital to have your pet tested for tick-borne diseases and prescribed with parasite preventatives to keep them safe.

 Ticks You Can Find in Minnesota